AlexIbasitas/Flixquisite/README.md

 I have started this project with the purpose of learning how to structure a Web App and learn more about how Netflix written in Django might work.
 I was inspired to build this expanded Netflix-inspired platform while completing the Netflix Pathways Summer Bootcamp 2023.<br/>

 The Web App redirects you to an sign in page, in which you can choose to sign up or to sign in: you can sign in with your custom account, sign in with the test account provided below, or sign in with your Google account.
-Once you are logged in, you will land on the homepage, in which you can find movies and series on each row<br/>
+Once you are logged in, you will land on the homepage, in which you can find movies and series in their labeled categories.<br/>

 In the navigation bar, you may click the "Genre" dropdown menu in order to look at movies sorted by genre.
 You may also click the "My List" button to view movies/series that have been added to your favorited list.<br/>